Annie Landau: World War I

 During World War I, all British citizens in Palestine were given the choice of becoming Ottoman subjects or leaving the country.
 As an English citizen, Landau left Palestine in 1915 for Alexandria, leaving Ella Schwartzstein as acting headmistress.
 In Alexandria, Landau worked with the Anglo-Egyptian authorities to provide schooling and social services for hundreds of refugee children from Palestine and Syria.

 During the war, most of the teachers in the Evelina School were forced to leave and the school did not have the funds to continue operating.
 In 1916, the Turkish authorities in Palestine closed the school and the building was used to quarter soldiers.
 Landau was the first woman permitted to return to Jerusalem after General Edmund Allenby captured Jerusalem; when Landau insisted, military governor of Jerusalem Ronald Storrs, returned the school building to Anglo-Jewish Association.

 1918-1945

 Landau's work as headmistress continued from her return to Jerusalem in 1918 through her death in 1945.
-During these years, new subjects were added to the school, specially secretarial skills that were needed by the British administration.
+During these years, new subjects were added to the school, especially secretarial skills that were needed by the British administration.
 The growth of the student body, especially the arrival of German girls in the 1930s, presented new challenges.
 In her later years, the Evelina School created a branch of Henrietta Szold's Youth Aliyah program and established the Schwartzstein dormitory.